 How to Make Mexican Wedding Cookies

 Heat your oven to 325°F. Then line two baking sheets with parchment paper.
-In a food processor finely grind half of the nuts until they are like the texture of cornmeal and transfer to a medium bowl.
+In a food processor, finely grind half of the nuts until they are like the texture of cornmeal and transfer to a medium bowl.
 With the remaining nuts, coarsely chop them in the food processor and add to the same bowl.
 Stir in the flour and salt.
 Grab a larger bowl and beat butter and superfine sugar with a hand mixer until light and fluffy.
 Add the vanilla extract.
-On low speed, mix in the nut flour mixture slowly until combined.
+At low speed, mix in the nut flour mixture slowly until combined.
 Make sure to scrape the sides of the bowl and the beaters.
-Continue until dough is cohesive.
+Continue until the dough is cohesive.
+You could also put this in the bowl of a stand mixer and use the paddle attachment.

-Next, using one tablespoon of dough at a time, roll the dough into balls and lay on prepared baking sheets.
-Bake about 20 minutes until pale gold and bottom of the cookies are beginning to brown.
-Let cookies cool on baking sheet for ten minutes and then transfer to wire rack to cool completely.
+Next, use one tablespoon of dough at a time, or use a cookie scoop, roll the dough into one-inch balls, and lay on prepared baking sheets.
+Bake for about 20 minutes until pale gold and the bottom of the cookies begin to brown.
+Let the warm cookies cool on the baking sheet for ten minutes and then transfer to wire racks to cool completely.
 Once cooled roll the cookies in confectioners sugar to give them the white dusting these cookies are known for!

 Mix In Ideas

 There are so many variations on this cookie in terms of the nuts.
-I used walnuts for this recipe but you could easily use almonds or pecans instead.
+I used walnuts for this recipe, but you could easily use almonds or pecans instead if you're a fan of pecans or almonds.
 Here are a few other mix ins you could try:

 - Mini Chocolate Chips